-- 7.2.1 The Chief of Disaster Risk Reduction Programme of WMO briefed the Group on a project proposal under development for submission for funding, entitled, "Regional Cooperation Programme for Strengthening of Meteorological, Hydrological and Climate Services to support Disaster Risk Reduction and Adaptation in South East Asia". - 7.2.2 With consideration for the recurrent hazards related to weather, water and climate in the region and increasing risks associated with extremes linked to climate variability and change, a comprehensive project is being designed to address the meteorological, hydrological and climate service needs of several sectors including disaster risk management, water resource management, agriculture and food security, energy, and finance and planning.
-The project involves 6 beneficiary countries, including Cambodia, Lao PDR, Thailand, Vietnam, Indonesia and Philippines.
-This is to support risk assessment, risk reduction through EWS and sectoral planning and risk transfer decision making across the sectors highlighted (Figure 1 in Appendix IV).
-It is in alignment and cooperation with ASEAN and also engaged cooperation and leveraging of activities with a number of national, regional and international partners such as: - National: Ministries and agencies involved with hydro-met, DRM, and economic sectors, other EWS stakeholders - Regional: WMO Regional Associations for Asia and the South-West Pacific, Mekong River Commission, Typhoon Committee and Panel on Tropical Cyclones, RSMC Tokyo - Typhoon Center, RSMC Tropical Cyclones - New Delhi, WMO Regional Climate Centers (Beijing, Tokyo), WMO Training Centres (Beijing, Nanjing, the Philippines), RIMES, ADPC, Asian Development Bank, etc. - International: WMO, World Bank, UN-ISDR, UNDP (IFRC, OCHA and other agencies will be invited as relevant) - Other countries to engage invite Hydro-met and bi-lateral donors: Australia, Canada, China.
-Finland, France, Hong Kong, Japan, Malaysia, New Zealand, Singapore, Republic of Korea, USA, etc.
+- 7.2.1 The Chief of Disaster Risk Reduction Programme of WMO briefed the group on a project proposal under development for submission for funding, entitled, "Regional Cooperation Programme for Strengthening of Meteorological, Hydrological and Climate Services to support Disaster Risk Reduction and Adaptation in South East Asia". - 7.2.2 With consideration for the recurrent hazards related to weather, water and climate in the region and increasing risks associated with extremes linked to climate variability and change, a comprehensive project is being designed to address the meteorological, hydrological and climate service needs of several sectors including disaster risk management, water resource management, agriculture and food security, energy, and finance and planning.
+The project involves 6 beneficiary countries, including Vietnam, Lao, Cambodia, Thailand, Philippine and Indonesia.
+This is to support risk assessment, risk reduction through EWS and sectoral planning and risk transfer decision making across the sectors highlighted (Figure 1 in Appendix III).
+It is in alignment and cooperation with ASEA and also engaged cooperation and leveraging of activities with a number of national, regional and international partners such as: - National: Ministeries and agencies involved with hydro-met, DRM, and economic sectors, other EWS stakeholders - Regional: WMO Regional associations for Asia and Pacific, Mekong River Commission, Typhoon and Tropical Cyclone Committees, Typhoon Center (Tokyo), WMO Tropical Cyclone Center-New Delhi, WMO Regional Climate Centers, WMO Training Centres (Beijing, Nanjing, the Philippines) RIMES, ADPC, Asian Development Bank, etc. - International: WMO, World Bank, UN-ISDR, UNDP (IFRC, OCHA and other agencies will be will be

-7.2.3 The overall expected goals are:

-- Increased coordination and cooperation at national and regional levels for provision of meteorological, hydrological, and climate information to the targeted socio-economic sectors. - Increased utilization of meteorological, hydrological, and climate knowledge in the decision-making processes of governments and targeted socio-economic sectors. - 7.2.4 This will be achieved through strengthened cooperation and capacity development as per the two schematics attached in Figures 2a and 2b in Appendix IV: - (1) Socio-economic stakeholder Needs and Requirements: Increased understanding of the needs and requirements of socio-economic target sectors for meteorological, hydrological and climate products and services. - (2) Technical and capacity development services: - Hydrological services: Increased access to national and regional flood management information systems - Climate services: Increased access to climate analysis tools, and climate forecast products and services - Severe weather and marine services: Increased access to forecasting tools and severe weather (also including tropical cyclones and related storm surges) warning services - Observing systems and data services: Increased regional dialogue and agreements for the exchange of meteorological, hydrological and climate data (space and terrestrial) and related regional products and services

-7.2.5 Currently, the proposal is being finalized for submission to the donors for funding consideration.
+- invited as relevant) - Other countries to engage invite Hydro-met and bi-lateral donors: Australia, Canada, China.
+Finland, France, HK, Japan, Malaysia, New Zealand, Singapore, South Korea, USA, etc. - 7.2.3 The overall expected goals are: - Increased coordination and cooperation at national and regional levels for provision of meteorological, hydrological, and climate information to the targeted socio-economic sectors - Increased utilization of meteorological, hydrological, and climate knowledge in the decision-making processes of governments and targeted socio-economic sectors - 7.2.4 This will be achieved through strengthened cooperation and capacity development as per the two schematics attached in Figures 2a and 2b in Appendix III: - (1) Socio-economic stakeholder Needs and Requirements: Increased understanding of the needs and requirements of socio-economic target sectors for meteorological, hydrological and climate products and services. - (2) Technical and capacity development Services: - Hydrological services: Increased access to national and regional flood management information systems - Climate Services: Increased access to climate analysis tools, and climate forecast products and services - Severe Weather and Marine Services: Increased access to forecasting tools and severe weather (also including tropical cyclones and related storm surges) warning services - Observing Systems and data services: Increased regional dialogue and agreements for the exchange of meteorological, hydrological and climate data (space and terrestrial) and related regional products and services - 7.2.5 Currently, the proposal is being finalized for submission to the donors for funding consideration.